nhaarman/ListViewAnimations/README.md

     * `lib-core` - [Javadoc][12]
     * `lib-manipulation` - [Javadoc][13]
     * `lib-core-slh` - [Javadoc][14]

 Contribute
 -----
 Please do!
 I'm happy to review and accept pull requests.
-Please read the [Contributing wiki](https://github.com/nhaarman/ListViewAnimations/wiki/Contributing) before you do.
+Please read [Contributing](https://github.com/nhaarman/ListViewAnimations/blob/master/CONTRIBUTING.md) before you do.

 Developed By
 -----
 * Niek Haarman

+***

 Special Thanks
 -----
-* DevBytes - Drag-and-Drop reordering is done by a modified version of their [DynamicListView][5].
+* DevBytes - Drag-and-Drop reordering is done by a rewritten version of their [DynamicListView][5].
 * Jake Warthon - To support devices pre-HC (<3.0), a copy of [NineOldAndroids][2] is included.
 * [Contributors][7]